jmrozanec/cron-utils/README.md

  * Print to locale specific human readable format (Chinese, English, German, Greek, Indonesian, Japanese, Korean, Polish, Romanian, Spanish, Swahili, and Turkish are fully supported.
 Dutch, French, Italian, Portuguese and Russian have basic support).
  * Parse and Description process are decoupled: parse once and operate with the result!
  * Build cron expressions using CronBuilder:
-    * no need to remember fields and constraints for each cron provider
+    * no need to remember fields and constraints for each cron provider.
     * crons become decoupled from cron provider: anytime you can export to another format.
- * Check if cron expressions are equivalent
+ * Check if cron expressions are equivalent.
  * Squash multiple cron expressions into a single one!
- * Validate if cron string expressions match a cron definition
+ * Validate if cron string expressions match a cron definition.
  * Convert crons between different cron definitions: if you need to migrate expressions, CronMapper may help you!
  * Pre-defined definitions for the following cron libraries are provided:
     * [Unix](http://www.unix.com/man-page/linux/5/crontab/)